HajoAhoMantila/chatr/README.md

 * The setup scripts for the dev environment assume nvm (Node Version Manager https://github.com/creationix/nvm) is available.
 * A current version of Chrome is required for the functional tests

+### Note for Windows users

+The directory client/src/chat/shared is a symlink to server/src/shared.
+When checking out the repository on a Windows machine the link will most likely not be set up correctly.

 ### Development environment setup